As college leaders meet, football players push to play

 The Power Five conference commissioners met Sunday to discuss mounting concern about whether a college football season can be played in a pandemic, and players took to social media to urge leaders to let them play.

-Big 12 Commissioner Bob Bowlsby said no decisions on the season has been made, but conceded the outlook has not improved.
+Big 12 Commissioner Bob Bowlsby said no decisions on the season have been made, but conceded the outlook has not improved.

 “Are we in a better place today than two weeks, ago?” he said.
 “No, we’re not.”